wadaniel/korali/examples/learning/reinforcement/mountaincart/README.rst

 ======================

 In this example the goal of the RL agent is to move a cart in a U-shaped valley as high as possible.
-For that, it shall switch between applying left and right Forces in order to increase acceleration.
+For that, it shall switch between applying left and right directed forces in order to benefit from gravity.

 in _model/env.py set output = True and visualize states with script plotStates.py